leon-ai/blog.getleon.ai/content/blog/what-happened-on-may-2021-for-leon/index.md

 The rebranding has started.
 Indeed, the project has paused for about 2 years, so I feel it is necessary to give a fresher look to Leon and the sub projects.

 Besides the fresher look, I noticed that a lot of open-source projects don't really invest time and energy on the overall appearance.
 I totally understand that as it might not be the most important priority, but I want to make it different with Leon.
 I want to make it a priority.
-The same goes with the user experience.
+The same applies for the user experience.

 I wish Leon reflects the vision, the whys I started Leon at the first place, what can inspires people, myself, and so on.

 Other than writing code, I also enjoy working on user interfaces, designs and all things related to colors, shades and shapes!
 So why not use it?

 With all that said, I picked up the main theme for Leon, which will be the **outer space**.
 There are a few reasons behind that, but we'll dig into that in another blog post once the rebranding will be more advanced.
-Actually you can have an overview with [this roadmap card](https://trello.com/c/Y5GH6162/322-%F0%9F%93%9D-100-beta5-think-of-visual-identity-design).
+Actually you can already have an overview with [this roadmap card](https://trello.com/c/Y5GH6162/322-%F0%9F%93%9D-100-beta5-think-of-visual-identity-design).

 At the moment, I'm working on a few assets such as the one above which will be implemented on the landing page of getleon.ai.